 - How to describe your experience to get any jobs working with kids you want.

-Child care resume samples - See more templates and create your resume here.
+Sample Child Care Resume—See more templates and create your resume here.

 This guide focuses on resumes for child care providers.
 If you’re a parent reentering the workforce and want to address an employment gap due to having children, switch to: